A Quiet Place

 One of the ways actors trip up when making films, TV show or performing in stage plays is forgetting their lines, especially if the script is a lengthy and garrulous affair.
 You can probably imagine the joy the cast of this tense horror/sci-fi outing felt when they were hardly any dialogue to for them to learn as the central premise revolves around silence.

 In 2020, the earth has succumbed to an alien invasion and survivors are few.
-Lee (John Krasinski) and Evelyn Abbott (Emily Blunt) lead their children, deaf daughter Regan (Millicent Simmonds) and sons Beau (Cade Woodward) and toddler Marcus to safety in a remote farmhouse.
+Lee (John Krasinski) and Evelyn Abbott (Emily Blunt) lead their children, deaf daughter Regan (Millicent Simmonds) and sons Marcus (Noah Jupe), and toddler Beau (Cade Woodward) to safety in a remote farmhouse.
 But they must remain completely silent as the aliens have ultra-sensitive hearing, reacting to even the slightest sound.

 A Quiet Place sounds like the title of a Merchant Ivory period drama so hopefully filmgoers read the synopsis before deciding whether to see it to avoid being shocked.
 There was a lot of noise about this film upon its theatrical release earlier this year, and yes, that lousy pun was intentional.